hmaussa24/app-nodejs-codechallenge/README.md

 <img width="1440" alt="Captura de pantalla 2024-05-26 a la(s) 11 58 13 p  m" src="https://github.com/hmaussa24/app-nodejs-codechallenge/assets/60824470/f5864387-2a9b-407b-8a9f-f822ff5bee6e">

-2. Run Prisma migrations after starting the services with ``` npx prisma migrate dev --name init ``` This creates the database and the tables. remember to modify the URL
+2. If for any reason running the command ``` docker compose up --build ``` does not create the databases, remember that you can create them manually by running the command ``` npx prisma migrate dev --name init ``` in the project directory.

 ``` url      = "postgresql://postgres:postgres@localhost:5435/yape_db?schema=public" ```